 On the application form, you have three application questions to answer and, helpfully, Arup’s recruiters give you specific guidance on answering them.
 They want you to:

-- have reviewed Ove Arup’s key speech and the Arup website before answering the questions
+- have read Ove Arup’s key speech and the Arup website

 - refer to examples in your answers from within the last three years; these can come from your studies, your paid or unpaid work, or any leisure or voluntary activities

-This last is particularly important to Aman Rai, graduate recruitment adviser at Arup.
+Part of giving considered answers is to ensure that they are specific to Arup.
 ‘I like to see candidates really thinking about why they are applying for that particular vacancy,’ she says.
 ‘Weak answers that demonstrate a lack of effort are the most common reason why candidates don’t progress to the interview stage.’

 Impressive candidates will widen their research beyond the key speech and website.
 ‘One of the things that our directors want to see is that a candidate has thoroughly researched our company,’ says Aman.
 ‘We have a wealth of information on Twitter, YouTube and Facebook, as well as our website, so I would encourage candidates to make the most of these sites when applying to us.’
 Don’t forget also to look up Arup in the recent construction industry press to hear the latest news on the company and how it fares against its competitors.